 It looks set to be one of the most hotly contested races for a top-four spot in recent memory, with just eight points separating third and sixth - and Guardiola believes the importance of being in Europe’s elite competition is clear.

-“Yeah it is so important for all six teams to qualify for the Champions League,” he said.
+“Yeah it is so important for all 6 teams to qualify for the Champions League,” he said.
 “To be in Europe is so important.
 In financial terms and in prestige.

-“Chelsea deserve to be where they are.
+“Chelsea deserve where they are.
 They won an amount of points and winning an amount of games in a row.